Tilbox shortens route from order to welding robot

 With the welding robot or manually?

-We do weld the standard boxes on a welding robot based on a number of fixed programmes.
-However, in the case of a non-standard size, adjusting the welding programme takes so much time that the decision to weld manually was quickly made.
+We already weld standard boxes using a welding robot based on a number of fixed programmes.
+However, in the case of non-standard sizes, adjusting the welding programme takes so much time that the decision to weld manually was quickly made.
 We wanted to find a way to create welding programmes quickly.
 The question was which player in the market could help us with this.
-Valk Welding had experience in this area and, based on previous projects, was able to show how QPC can be used to modify existing programming blocks with macros, eliminating the need to reprogram every recurring operation, Dion continues.
+Valk Welding had experience in this area and, based on previous projects, was able to show us how to use macros in QPC to adjust existing programming blocks, thereby eliminating the need to reprogram every recurring operation,” Dion continues.

 Quick Programming Configurator (QPC)

 Repetitive operations are recorded in macros from the parent programme.
-By importing the macros into the DTPS programming system for Panasonic welding robots, a programme for the welding robot is often ready within half a minute.
+By importing the macros into the DTPS programming system for Panasonic welding robots, a programme for the welding robot can often be ready within half a minute.
 This results in considerable time savings in work preparation.
-Tilbox has developed an online tool that allows customers to assemble their own box.
+Tilbox has developed an online tool that allows customers to assemble their own boxes.
 Once the order has been placed, the data is sent to the robot.
-Using the QPC software, a programme can be quickly generated and the order can be produced.
+Using the QPC software, a programme can be generated quickly and the order can be produced.

 TRACK-FRAME-E with 2 clamping stations

-The system installed by Valk Welding consists of a Panasonic welding robot on a track that serves 2 clamping stations, each with a manipulator.
+The system installed by Valk Welding consists of a Panasonic welding robot on a track that operates two clamping stations, each with a manipulator.
 The manipulator is suitable for certain types of boxes that fall within a specific range.
 Approximately 90% of these types of boxes fall within the range; the few exceptions are welded as before.

 Responding to further growth